NTSFormer: A Self-Teaching Graph Transformer for Multimodal Isolated Cold-Start Node Classification: Experiments

 \section{Experiments}

-We conduct experiments on public datasets to verify the effectiveness of our model.
+We conduct experiments on public datasets.
 All experiments are performed on a Linux system using a single NVIDIA RTX 3090 GPU (24GB), an Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz, and 376 GB of RAM.